 In the criminal defense area, Gibbons defends the interests and rights of companies and individuals, including multinational and domestic corporations, foreign governments, business executives, and medical, legal, and accounting professionals, in a wide variety of criminal, quasi-criminal, civil, administrative, and regulatory matters, many international in scope, at all levels of the federal and state judicial systems.
 The criminal defense attorneys at Gibbons are often able to avert criminal proceedings by conducting comprehensive internal audits and investigations or developing corporate compliance programs beforehand, and by aggressively advocating for clients before the relevant law enforcement or regulatory agencies.
 They also have a great deal of trial and appellate experience, including high-profile victories at trial and hundreds of published appellate decisions that have broken new ground in criminal law and procedure.

 A Realistic Judicial Perspective: Gibbons heavily emphasizes recruiting judicial law clerks and has done so for many years.
-As a result, fully 70 percent of the attorneys in the CCL Department served for federal or state judges, including many sitting judges and justices of the Second, Third, and Ninth Circuit Court of Appeals; the United States District Court for the Districts of New Jersey, Delaware, Connecticut, District of Columbia, Southern District of New York, Middle and Eastern Districts of Pennsylvania, and Northern District of Ohio; the United States Bankruptcy Court for the District of New Jersey; the Supreme Courts of the District of Columbia, New Jersey, New York, Pennsylvania, Delaware, and Virginia; the New Jersey, New York, and Pennsylvania Appellate Divisions; and many Chancery and Tax Courts throughout the region.
+As a result, fully 70 percent of the attorneys in the CCL Group served for federal or state judges, including many sitting judges and justices of the Second, Third, and Ninth Circuit Court of Appeals; the United States District Court for the Districts of New Jersey, Delaware, Connecticut, District of Columbia, Southern District of New York, Middle and Eastern Districts of Pennsylvania, and Northern District of Ohio; the United States Bankruptcy Court for the District of New Jersey; the Supreme Courts of the District of Columbia, New Jersey, New York, Pennsylvania, Delaware, and Virginia; the New Jersey, New York, and Pennsylvania Appellate Divisions; and many Chancery and Tax Courts throughout the region.
 This predominance of former judicial law clerks gives us in-depth, first-hand knowledge of judges in the federal and state systems and the inner workings of the courts, while adding another level of instant credibility.
-Our ability to bring a realistic judicial perspective to our clients’ cases is further enhanced by the eminent retired jurists with whom the Gibbons CCL Department is fortunate to work on a day-to-day basis:
+Our ability to bring a realistic judicial perspective to our clients’ cases is further enhanced by the eminent retired jurists with whom the Gibbons CCL Group is fortunate to work on a day-to-day basis, including James R. Zazzali, former Chief Justice of the Supreme Court of New Jersey.

 Similarly, the Gibbons Knowledge Management Team combines external resources and proprietary technologies for “just in time” delivery of crucial information to our attorneys and clients.
 We use our Gibbons kmAlerts System and other resources to actively monitor news, case law, business and legal issues, industry trends, and docket events, allowing our attorneys to proactively inform clients of important developments that affect them, and to anticipate their potential legal needs.
 The kmAlerts System is automated and incurs no cost to clients while providing attorneys and clients a comprehensive, current picture of their business situations.

-The CCL Department at Gibbons also maintains the Commercial Litigation Alert blog, an up-to-the-minute online resource providing practical perspectives, analysis, and discussion on noteworthy judicial decisions, legal and business news and issues, and new judicial decisions – distilling a broad array of information to introduce the news and topics that most impact our clients’ businesses.
-The Commercial Litigation Alert adds Gibbons attorneys’ unique perspectives and seasoned insight, initiates in-depth discussions among readers, and provides links to key external resources.
+The CCL Group at Gibbons also contributes to the Gibbons Law Alert blog, an up-to-the-minute online resource providing practical perspectives, analysis, and discussion on noteworthy judicial decisions, legal and business news and issues, and new judicial decisions – distilling a broad array of information to introduce the news and topics that most impact our clients’ businesses.
+The Gibbons Law Alert adds Gibbons attorneys’ unique perspectives and seasoned insight, initiates in-depth discussions among readers, and provides links to key external resources.

 Areas of Focus